ChrickeR/chricker.github.io/_posts/2022-11-25-My-First-Blog-Ever.md

 ---
-title: "So now you are on your own..."
+title: "So now you are on your own, or..."
 layout: splash
 breadcrumbs: true
 paginator: true